LostyGuy/Finance_Calculator/README.md

 ## Above calculator is the result of my practice.
 Base task I started with was getting some input about tax rate and monthly income then outputting monthly and yearly tax to pay and how much money will you finally acquire.

-That would be too easy assuming that learning is based on trying new things and getting past them.
-Soo I've made a list what to do or what try to do.

-## Here's the list:
+But that was too easy soo I've managed to expand the requirement a bit.
+You'll find out how much you spent on taxes per month and year.
+How much does your subscriptions and loans (if you have one) takes from your account.
+Wide choice of currencies to choose.

+## Check List:

 - [X] Use any framework to build a GUI which will contain:
      - [X] Menu
+	 	  - [X] Currency Menu
           - [X] Exit button
      - [X] Output Window
           - [X] Possibility of returning to menu